 The segmented inner organs data are available for research purposes.

 - Karl Heinz Höhne, Bernhard Pflesser, Andreas Pommert, Martin Riemer, Rainer Schubert, Thomas Schiemann, Ulf Tiede, Udo Schumacher: A realistic model of human structure from the Visible Human data.
-Meth.
-Inform.
-Med.
-40, 2 (2001), 83-89.
+Methods of Information in Medicine 40, 2 (2001), 83-89.

 - Andreas Pommert, Karl Heinz Höhne, Bernhard Pflesser, Ernst Richter, Martin Riemer, Thomas Schiemann, Rainer Schubert, Udo Schumacher, Ulf Tiede: Creating a high-resolution spatial/symbolic model of the inner organs based on the Visible Human.
 Medical Image Analysis 5, 3 (2001), 221-228.